top of page

 ABOUT THE SCHOLARSHIP

-Through hosting hundreds of students each year, it is has become apparent that there is a lack of practical and applied opportunities for many young scientists to continue their career growth following graduation from universities.
+The Shark Lab hosts hundreds of students each year and it is has become apparent that there is a lack of practical and applied opportunities for many young scientists to continue their career growth following graduation from universities.
 Many early career scientists find the job search challenging and requirements of entry level jobs to be daunting.
 They are often expected to have ‘real-world’ experience, but there are limited opportunities to acquire these necessary and desired skills.
 For example, young scientists may be expected to conduct field activities, handle data entry, work through analysis of datasets, or prepare draft reports, however they may have not yet had an opportunity to gain experience with these tasks.
 Therefore, early career scientists can find it difficult to gain entry in science jobs and to advance in their field.

 Research methods, technology, and analytical tools are constantly evolving in science and conservation, and there is a need for early scientists to have the opportunity to be involved in workshops that expose them to these methods.
 In addition, many scientists and conservationists work for small non-profits, non-governmental organizations, or governmental agencies where the availability for mentoring of younger scientists can be limited.

-To help provide this valuable career development, the Bimini Shark Lab has partnered with the McPike-Zima Foundation to offer an Early Career Marine Scientist Workshop scholarship.
-The scholarship will be provided to 12 participants for 6 night / 7 day course in Bimini, The Bahamas focused on how to develop research projects, analyze datasets, and put the information into ecological context.
+To help provide this valuable career development, the Bimini Shark Lab has partnered with the McPike-Zima Foundation to offer two Early Career Scientist Workshops.
+Each workshop will provide scholarships for up to 14 participants for each 6 night / 7 day course in Bimini, The Bahamas.
 The course includes roundtrip travel from Ft Lauderdale, Florida and South Bimini, food, lodging, and field activities.
 See eligibility requirements below.

 ELIGIBILITY

-For the purposes of this workshop, early career scientists are defined as individuals within the first five years of graduating with an undergraduate/bachelors degree (graduated between 2020-2025 - this includes scientists who may currently be working in marine science or completing a graduate degree in related areas).
+For the purposes of this workshop, early career scientists are defined as individuals within the first five years of graduating with their terminal degree.
+Current students will not be eligible for this program.

 This opportunity is intended to strengthen and build upon the analytical and research design skills typically acquired during undergraduate studies.
 As such, participants must hold a degree in the biological sciences (marine biology, ecology, environmental science, zoology, or a related field).
 There are no specific age restrictions, nor is an advanced graduate degree required.